Home | Spirituality |Topics | Presentations | Sites and Resources | Contact Us | Donate

 ('Extreme Unction,' 'the Last Rites')

 This sacrament is one of healing.
-The Church community intercedes on behalf of the person who is seriously ill or frail due to old age with prayers that offer comfort and peace, strength to handle the pain and suffering and courage to face the end of one’s life.
-The recipient is anointed with oil and his sins are forgiven.
+The Church community intercedes on behalf of the person who’s seriously ill or frail due to old age with prayers that offer comfort and peace, strength to handle the pain and suffering, and courage to face the end of one’s life.
+The recipient is anointed with oil and his or her sins are forgiven.
 This is the final preparation for one’s death.

 In years gone by, one of the last things a family would do for a dying loved one was notify the local priest.
 He would hurry to the house or hospital and administer the "last rites."